Arizona State Personnel Standards

 Age Range Pre-K - 12th grade

-• Completion of a doctoral program in psychology and completion of a re-training program in school psychology from an accredited institution or Board-approved program with a letter of institutional endorsement from the head of the school psychology program.
-OR,
+Degree Level Requirement Master's Degree: A master's or more advanced degree from an accredited institution.
+Or Doctoral Program: Completion of a doctoral program in psychology and completion of a re-training program in school psychology from an accredited institution or Board-approved program with a letter of institutional endorsement from the head of the school psychology program.

 Social Worker – Bachelor